gknutson1/global-supply-chain/README.md

 Created by Collin Deel, Gunnar Knutson, and John Montejo Unity 6 Version (6000.044f1)

+This game was created without any use of generative AI.

 3D modern battleship image visited 4/21/25 https://cimsec.org/readiness-for-pacific-war-2027/
 Opengameart.org -> soundfx and beach/grass tiles